 Authorities beefed up the police presence and put in place cordons which some protesters broke through

-The ruling Republican Party and the government-friendly Dashnaktsutyun Party formally nominated Sarkisian as candidate for the post of prime minister on Monday despite the protests.
+On Monday, the ruling Republican Party and the government-friendly Dashnaktsutyun Party formally nominated Sarkisian as candidate for the post of prime minister despite the protests.

-Parliament is expected to elect him on Tuesday.
+The pro-Moscow politician is expected to be elected by parliament on Tuesday.

-Several hundred people sat or lay down on pavements, blocking roads leading to the parliament building and universities.
+Several hundred people sat or laid down on pavements on Monday, blocking roads leading to the parliament building and universities.

 Some built barricades using cast-iron benches and metal trash cans.